cenurv/ecto_schema_store/README.md

 Macros:

 * `create_queue`               - Creates a Queue for instances where one is not already set up.
 Accessible at {store module name}.Queue
-* `announce`                   - Register a what events to announce and what modules to send the event.
+* `announces`                   - Register a what events to announce and what modules to send the event.
 By default will use {store}.Queue

 ```elixir
 defmodule PersonStore do